RahulBabukuttan/portfolio/index.md

 # Admission

-* Provide Home visits at your location
+* Provide Home visits at your location or at our location
-* One to one classes only.
-Hence Limited slots
+* One to one classes and batches of 3 to 4
-* 4 Slots per academic year
+* 3 Slots per academic year
 * Admission closes by Feb/March month every academic year
 * For advance booking **call or watsapp 9538072190**